Snorkelling and Scuba Diving in Ha’apai

 The PADI dive resort offers a range of recreational dives to suit a range of skill levels, taking you to coral gardens, swim-throughs, tunnels and pinnacles.
 They also offer PADI dive courses, including Intro Dives and Discover Scuba Diving, Scuba Refresher, Open Water Diver, Advanced Open Water Diver, Rescue Diver, Divemaster, Free-Diving Course and Kids Courses.

-For more activities in Ha’apai, take a look at the 10 Must-Dos in Ha’apai.
+For more activities in Ha’apai, take a look at the 20 Best Things to Do in Ha’apai.

 Sea Change Eco Retreat